Door still open for Shell to raise bid for Cove

-LONDON Oil major Shell (RDSa.L) extended for a fourth time the deadline for Cove COVE.L shareholders to accept its $1.8 billion offer, continuing to leave the door open for it to trump a higher bid from a rival suitor as the takeover battle enters its final stages.
+LONDON Oil major Shell (RDSa.L) extended for a fourth time the deadline for Cove COVE.L shareholders to accept its $1.8 billion (1.1 billion pounds) offer, continuing to leave the door open for it to trump a higher bid from a rival suitor as the takeover battle enters its final stages.

 Shell has been vying against Thai group PTT Exploration & Production PTTE.BK for control of Cove since February, as the two fight for access to Cove's stake in huge gas fields off the coast of Mozambique.